 Technology is not unbreakable, many programs have their breaking point at which they no longer will work to their full capacity.
 It is important to determine the capability of any new program before it goes to market by either testing it using load testing or stress testing.
 These sorts of tests can be compared to software performance testing because that is basically what they are doing.

-Load testing and stress testing both deliberately overload a program or system to test its breaking point.
+Load & performance testing and stress testing both deliberately overload a program or system to test its breaking point.
 They also test the program in normal conditions to show how it should be working when all variables are normal.
 It is important when it comes testing a program that it gets tested in two different fashions: endurance and longevity.
 Not only does a programmer want their program to work quickly, but they want their program to have a long existence of service.
 Most software programs cost a great deal of money to actually reach a workable capacity, so throwing in a load or stress testing at the end of its programming is vital to its success.

 Some of the main elements stress testing and load testing test for include: